The Garden Grazer

 • Then add cabbage, diced tomatoes, and broth.
 Rinse lentils and add to pot.

 • Bring to a light boil.
 Then reduce heat, cover, and simmer for about 25-30 minutes.
-(Or until lentils + cabbage are tender.)
+(Or until lentils and cabbage are tender.)

 • Stir in green beans and apple cider vinegar during the last 5 minutes of cook time.
-Salt/pepper to taste if desired.
+Salt and pepper to taste if desired.

 Notes

-*Herbs + spices: Change up the flavor with ground cumin, smoked paprika, basil, oregano, etc.
+Herbs & spices: Instead of Italian seasoning, change up the flavor with ground cumin, smoked paprika, basil, oregano, etc.

 Other veggies: Add celery, cauliflower, bell pepper, spinach, kale, broccoli, mushroom, potato, etc.